Electronic Warfare

 Carrier Aircraft

-NAVAIR describes the ALQ-99 Tactical Jamming System as an external-carriage airborne electronic attack capability used on the EA-18G Growler.
+NAVAIR describes the ALQ-99 Tactical Jamming System as an external-carriage airborne electronic attack capability that served on the EA-6B Prowler before transitioning to the EA-18G Growler.

 CarrierCarrier typeCarriage evidence